lbruun-tutorials/modern-maven-multi/README.md

       After the upload succeeds you will have to log into the OSSRH Web Site and "release" your artifact... assuming it has passed validation.
       In any case, if you do choose to use this plugin then definitely use the `deployAtEnd` feature if in a multi-module project.
+You can find more information of how to use this plugin for deploying to Central, below.
     - You can use the [Nexus Staging Plugin](https://github.com/sonatype/nexus-maven-plugins/tree/main/staging/maven-plugin).
       This will allow you to fully automate the process if you so wish.
 I recommend using it over the standard Deploy Plugin.
+You can find more information of how to use this plugin for deploying to Central, below.
 - Your namespace was registered with Central _after_ March 2024.
 It means your project is on the new "Central Portal" solution.
 This solution no longer supports one-by-one file uploads so use of the standard Deploy Plugin is no longer an option.
 Also, the Nexus Staging Plugin is no longer an option.
 Instead, upload _must_ be done using their REST API